 Ordering through the Vending Machine

-Like many ramen restaurants across Japan, ordering of dishes was done through a vending machine.
-While there was an English menu, the options on the vending machine were in Japanese only.
-This can be a intimidating if you don’t know Japanese, but if you match up the numbers on the English menu and the vending machine, you can easily figure it.
-If you have any issues, just ask the staff for help and I am sure they will gladly help.
+Like many ramen restaurants across Japan, you will be using a vending machine to order dishes.
+While there was an English menu, the options on the vending machine were only in Japanese.
+This can be a intimidating if you don’t know Japanese.
+But, if you match up the numbers on the English menu and the vending machine, you can figure it out.
+If you have any issues, ask the staff for help and I am sure they will help.

 The vending machine accepted 1,000 yen and 2,000 yen banknotes along with 10, 50, 100, and 500 yen coins.
-If you are expecting to pay with a 10,000 yen note, get change before arriving.
-Credit cards were not accepted so make sure you bring cash only.
+If you are planning to pay with a 10,000 yen note, get change before arriving.
+Credit cards were not accepted so make sure to bring enough cash.

 Once you are ready to order, insert your cash, push the button of the item you want to order, take your change, and take your ticket.
 When asked, present your ticket to a staff member.

 As mentioned before, each guest could only order one bowl per person.
-For an additional 100 yen you could order a large serving of noodles (kaedama or oomori).
+For 100 yen more, you could order a large serving of noodles (kaedama or oomori).

-To be honest, when I ordered the bowl of Tantanmen (850 yen or about $7.73), I wasn’t sure what to expect as this was my first time trying the dish.
-I knew this soup was made with thin noodles served in a broth of sesame and red pepper soup, but that was about it.
+To be honest, when I ordered the bowl of Tantanmen (850 yen or about $7.73), I wasn’t sure what to expect.
+This was my first time but I knew in the bowl were thin noodles, braised pork, and a broth of sesame and red peppers.
 If you like things spicy, there was also the Very Hot Tantanmen (900 yen or about $8.19).

 The first thing that caught my attention, other than the beautiful presentation, was the milky bright orange broth.
 Somehow, the broth was thick and creamy yet delicate at the same time.
 I have eaten many bowls of ramen in my days, yet I can’t remember a broth as unique or colorful as this.

-I was expecting the broth to be blazing hot, but this just wasn’t the case.
-While there was a kick of heat from what I believe was sansho pepper, the pepper was more mellow and fragrant than spicy.
+I was expecting the broth to be blazing hot, but this wasn’t the case.
+While there was heat from the broth and sansho pepper, the heat level was more mellow and fragrant than spicy.
 This could be a good thing or a bad thing depending on how much heat you can handle.
-I thought the heat was just right with my tongue slightly tingly from the sansho pepper.
+I thought the heat level was perfect with my tongue numb from the sansho pepper.

-Complimenting the red pepper was a distinct sesame flavor and a hint of sweetness from peanuts.
-Adding peanuts to a bowl of soup might sound strange but this is quite common in Chinese cuisine.
+Complementing the red pepper was a distinct sesame flavor and a hint of sweetness from peanuts.
+Adding peanuts to a bowl of soup might sound strange but this is common in Chinese cuisine.
 Other than adding flavor, the peanuts added a nice crunchy bite to the tender noodles.

 In the end, I would best describe the broth as well balanced and full bodied.
 It was intense but never too spicy, or rich, or sweet, or porky.
-Each flavor complimented the other without overpowering the other.
+Each flavor complemented the other without overpowering any other.

 Handmade Tan Tan Noodles

 The handmade tan tan noodles were beautifully prepared.
-I knew they were fresh as they were made right in front of me in the kitchen.
+I knew they were fresh, made by hand by the chefs in front of me.
 The thin smooth noodles had a chewy, bouncy bite that soaked up the flavors of the milky, orange broth.

-As I mentioned before, many people were ordering the large portion of noodles for an additional 100 yen.
+As I mentioned before, many people were ordering the large portion of noodles for an extra 100 yen.
 I decided to stick with the regular portion.
-While I could have eaten the larger portion, I found regular portion to be surprisingly generous.
+While I could have eaten more noodles, I found the regular portion to be generous.

 As with many ramen restaurants in Japan, I was expecting the pork to be thick and fatty.
-This was not the case.
-The thin slices of braised pork reminded me of the ham you would find in a sandwich.
+And, this was not the case.
+The thin slices of braised pork reminded me of ham you would find in a sandwich.
 The color of the pork was beautiful, like a rare steak.
-The pork changed colors as each slice cooked ever so slightly in the broth.
+The pork changed colors as each slice cooked ever so slightly in the hot broth.

-I was hoping the pork would taste just as great as it looked.
+I was hoping the pork would taste as great as it looked.
 And, it did.
-Each slice just melted in my mouth but still had a good chewy bite to it.
+Each slice melted in my mouth but still had a good chewy bite to it.
 If I closed my eyes, I would have thought I was eating something completely different with how meaty the texture was.
-It was perfection.
-While I do enjoy a thick chunk of chashu pork in my bowls of ramen, I was blown away by the taste and texture of this braised pork.
-Now if you prefer thick chunks of pork belly, you might not be as excited as I was.
+It was perfect.
+While I do enjoy a thick chunk of chashu pork in my bowls of ramen, the taste and texture of this braised pork blew me away.
+Now, if you prefer thick chunks of pork belly, you might not be as excited as I was.

 Hidden below the slices of pork was, you guessed it, more pork.
-This time it was ground pork bits which added richness along with texture.
+The bits of ground pork added richness along with more texture.

 Finishing off this bowl of tantanmen was a soy dipped egg and sliced green onions.
-The egg was cooked to perfection, which is a common occurrence in Japan.
-The egg seemed to explode with a bright orange yolk that oozed out into the soup, adding a rich, creamy umami flavor.
+The egg exploded with its bright orange yolk which oozed out and into the broth, adding a rich, creamy umami flavor to the bowl.

-As I made by way towards the bottom of the bowl, I was surprised how the thickness of the broth remained consistent.
+As I made my way towards the bottom of the bowl, the thickness of the broth remained consistent.
 I was expecting the broth to thicken like the tonkotsu ramen I had at Ichiran or Nishiazabu Gogyo did.
 But, this was not the case.

-The service was professional and the servers were polite even to international visitors which seemed to make up a lot of their clientele.
+The service was professional and the servers were polite, even to international visitors who seemed to make up a lot of their clientele.

 While I am not a tantanmen ramen expert, I found my meal at Nakiryu to be the most enjoyable meal on my two week visit to Japan.
 While waiting in line can be time consuming, I thought the wait was well worth it.